garrettmmoore/bamazon-store-front/README.md

 ## Installation
 1. Download the appropriate npm packages by running npm install.
-2. Create a MySQL database and use the bamazon.sql seeds to create tables with usable data.
+2. Create a MySQL database and use the bamazon.sql seeds to create a table with usable data.
 2. Make sure you enter your database name and database password in the bamazonCustomer.js and bamazonManager.js files.

 ## Customer Mode

-### Step 1
+### Step 1:
 1. Begin Customer Mode by running the following command in the terminal/commandprompt:

 ```